 WRITING ACCOUNTABILITY GROUP (WAG)

 Need to improve your writing?
-Want to speed up finishing a project?
+Want to speed up a writing project?

 Get individualized feedback from professional editors and science writers.

-Rolling enrollment open—sign up and we’ll work with you to find a time that works for you.
+Rolling enrollment—sign up and we’ll work with you to find a time that works for you.

-Ideal for college students, grad students, postdocs and anyone needing help with:
+Ideal for grad students, postdocs, faculty, and anyone needing help with:

 • Writing/rewriting a grant proposal (e.g., for a foundation)

-• Writing a dissertation (within academic editing guidelines; student agreement must be signed in advance)
+• Writing a dissertation chapter (within academic editing guidelines)

 Each of the four 90-min sessions will include:

-• Real-time feedback from experienced writers/editors (in breakout rooms for 1:1 or small groups)
+• Real-time feedback from experienced writers/editors (1:1 or in small groups)

 Organizers